djertnerap/The_WILD_Guess/README.md

 `--bagging --bagging_seeds 0 1 2 3 4 5 6 7 --bagging_size 8 --save_step 1`

 #### Evaluation
-The Bagging evaluation is performed when the `--bagging` parameter and `--eval_only` are TRUE.
+The Bagging evaluation is performed when the `--bagging` and `--eval_only` parameters are TRUE.
 The `--eval_epoch` parameter can select a specific epoch at which predictors were trained to make the evaluation.
 If omitted, the last epoch is used by default.
 Furthermore, the training log folder must be inputed in `--log_dir` parameter.
 During the Bagging evaluation process, the predictions from each predictor are aggregated to select the most occuring category as the final prediction.\
 Here is an example of a command line for Bagging evaluation:\
 `python ./examples/run_expt.py -d fmow --algorithm ERM  --root_dir ./data \`\
 `--log_dir "./logs" \`\